- General Questions

 - How much does it cost to borrow using RACER?

-- What can't be borrowed?
+- What can not be borrowed?

 - Requesting Items

 - Do I need to know where an item is to request it?